craigdsouza/Shikherverma.github.io/_posts/2020-07-28-Thinking-about-data-collection-overview.md

 To dive into details, here are a few useful resources if you wish to study further:<br>
-[1] [Introduction to Survey Research] (https://medium.com/swlh/an-introduction-to-survey-research-ba9e9fb9ca57)
-(comprehensive, yet concise, overview of sampling strategies, pictographic explanations, a framework explaining survey errors)<br>
+[1] [Introduction to Survey Research](https://medium.com/swlh/an-introduction-to-survey-research-ba9e9fb9ca57): comprehensive, yet concise, overview of sampling strategies, pictographic explanations, a framework explaining survey errors<br>
-[2] [Sampling Techniques & Determination of Sample Size in Applied Statistics Research: An Overview] (http://ijecm.co.uk/wp-content/uploads/2014/11/21131.pdf) (useful, but somewhat dense, includes descriptions of different sampling strategies , and a guide on how to calculate sample size manually for different scenarios)<br>
+[2] [Sampling Techniques & Determination of Sample Size in Applied Statistics Research: An Overview](http://ijecm.co.uk/wp-content/uploads/2014/11/21131.pdf): useful, but somewhat dense, includes descriptions of different sampling strategies , and a guide on how to calculate sample size manually for different scenarios <br>
-[3] [Research Methods] (https://conjointly.com/kb/sampling-in-research/) (most useful resource, detailed, but not overwhelming explanations, examples used to explain each type)<br>
+[3] [Research Methods](https://conjointly.com/kb/sampling-in-research/): most useful resource, detailed, but not overwhelming explanations, examples used to explain each type<br>
 tools: [website with Sample size calculators](https://epitools.ausvet.com.au/)